microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Test-MgInformationProtectionPolicyLabelClassificationResult.md

 		}
 	)
 }
-Test-MgInformationProtectionPolicyLabelClassificationResult -BodyParameter $params
+Test-MgBetaInformationProtectionPolicyLabelClassificationResult -BodyParameter $params
 ```

-This example shows how to use the Test-MgInformationProtectionPolicyLabelClassificationResult Cmdlet.
+This example shows how to use the Test-MgBetaInformationProtectionPolicyLabelClassificationResult Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS